datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 carry on its ordinary business and affairs; or (xvii) any act that would contravene any provision of the Articles or this Agreement or the Act.

-Section 5.4  Reimbursement of Manager Expenses  TC "Section 5.4 Reimbursement of Manager Expenses" \\f C \\l "2" .
+Section 5.4  Reimbursement of Manager Expenses.
 The Company shall reimburse each Manager for all ordinary and necessary out-of-pocket expenses incurred by the Manager on behalf of the Company.
 Such reimbursement shall be treated as an expense of the Company that shall